Audi A6 Avant Review 2024

 With superb engineering, distant and quiet engines, plus extremely slippery aerodynamics that help keep wind noise to a whisper, the Audi A6 Avant is a very refined car indeed.
 It fully delivers the premium car experience and, again, does more than a passing impression of the luxurious A8 limo.

-Make the most of such excellent refinement with the optional Comfort and Sound pack, which includes a storming Bang & Olufsen premium sound system with no fewer than 16 speakers.
+Make the most of such excellent refinement with the optional Technology Pack, which includes a storming Bang & Olufsen premium sound system with no fewer than 16 speakers.
 It even has a 3D sound function for the front seats, which is not unlike being in a concert hall (an impression further reinforced by the fact it’s so big inside).

 All the standard safety features come as standard on the Audi A6 Avant, including automotive emergency braking (which Audi calls Pre-Sense).
 It’s high-tech active safety features where car companies make the difference these days.
 For example, there is a choice of three different types of high-intensity headlights, including Audi’s famous HD Matrix LED headlights.
 These throw out as much ultra-intense light as possible, where you need it, without blinding oncoming drivers.